Meet the Team

 Evie Swire

-Getting Mary her statue has been an amazing adventure and I'm so happy and proud to see her now standing in her forever spot in Lyme Regis.
+Getting Mary her statue has been a battle, but I'm so happy and proud to see her now standing in her forever spot in Lyme Regis, where no one will ever forget her again.

 Anya Pearson